 II.
 Introduction

-Land loss due to erosion, land subsidence and sea level rise along the Louisiana coast has amounted to 4900 km2 since the 1930’s, threatening one of the most economically important port systems in the United States the tapestry of unique cultures that contribute to the region’s rich history (Olea & Coleman, 2014).
+Land loss due to erosion, land subsidence and sea level rise along the Louisiana coast has amounted to 4900 km2 since the 1930’s.
+This is not only threatening one of the most economically important port systems in the United States, but also the tapestry of unique cultures that contribute to the region’s rich history (Olea & Coleman, 2014).
 The State of Louisiana’s Comprehensive Master Plan for a Sustainable Coast (2012) confirmed that Louisiana has the potential to lose up to an additional 4500 km2 over the next 50 years unless immediate efforts are taken to combat this trend.
-Although most of the Mississippi River Delta system is suffering land loss, the Wax Lake Delta has created over 100 km2 of new deltaic surface since the early 1970s, building at a rate of approximately 5 km2 per year (Kenney et al., 2013).
+Although most of the Mississippi River Delta system is experiencing land loss, the Wax Lake Delta has created over 100 km2 of new deltaic surface since the early 1970s, building at a rate of approximately 5 km2 per year (Kenney et al., 2013).
 Much work has been done to understand what natural processes contribute to this growth, but these studies are limited by a lack of tested models and key observations.
-Measurements that do exist are largely boat-based and inherently spatially and temporally limited.
+Measurements that do exist are largely boat-based and are inherently limited, both spatially and temporally.

-The objective of this study is to use remotely sensed data, in situ data and modeling software suites to model water flow and sediment transport within the Wax Lake Delta in order to predict the future extent of the Delta and obtain a better understanding of why the area is experiencing aggregation.
+The objective of this study is to use remotely sensed data, in situ data, and modeling software suites to model water flow and sediment transport within the Wax Lake Delta in order to predict the future extent of the Delta and obtain a better understanding of why the area is experiencing aggregation.
 The results will provide crucial data to coastal scientists and managers and offer insight into how to direct coastal restoration projects in areas of Louisiana where coastal marshes are eroding, often at rapid rates.
 The study area for this project is the Wax Lake Delta in Louisiana, and the study period is from May 2009 to May 2015.
-This project addresses the ecological forecasting national application area, and by combining AirSWOT data, modeled outputs, and UAVSAR data, restoration efforts within Louisiana would be better informed to promote coastal aggradation.
+This project addresses the ecological forecasting national application area, and by combining AirSWOT data, modeled outputs, and UAVSAR data, restoration efforts within Louisiana will be better informed to promote coastal aggradation.

-Some end products of the study will include a calibrated hydrological model of the Wax Lake Delta, modeled sediment transport data and water flow data and a modeled elevation time series.
-These end products will inform research by our project partners.
-Those partners include Richard Crout, an oceanographer from the Naval Research Laboratory at Stennis Space Center in Mississippi and Doctor Alexander Kolker from the Louisiana Universities Marine Consortium.
+Some end products of the study will include a calibrated hydrological model of the Wax Lake Delta, modeled sediment transport and water flow data, and a modeled elevation time series.
+These end products will inform research conducted by our project partners.
+Those partners include Richard Crout, an oceanographer from the Naval Research Laboratory at Stennis Space Center in Mississippi and Dr. Alexander Kolker from the Louisiana Universities Marine Consortium.
 Mr. Crout is investigating buoyancy plume modulation of coastal processes in the area impacted by the Mississippi and Atchafalaya River discharge.
-His project utilizes an ocean circulation model complement in situ observations that requires water level and discharge rates from the Atchafalaya Bay and Wax Lake outlet region.
-The products from our project will help initiate the model.
+His project utilizes an ocean circulation model complemented by in situ observations but requires water level and discharge rates from the Atchafalaya Bay and Wax Lake outlet region.
+The products from our project will help strenghten the model.

 Dr. Kolker is an academic liaison to Louisiana’s Comprehensive Master Plan for a Sustainable Coast that is being developed for 2017.
 The products of this project will provide Dr. Kolker with a broad-scale picture of the accretion process to inform the development of an improved sediment distribution algorithm that will help these managers understand how to direct land restoration efforts along the Louisiana coast.